Dynamic formation of quasicondensate and spontaneous vortices in a strongly interacting Fermi gas: Abstract

 \section{Abstract}

-The generation of spontaneous vortices and the formation of superfluids are closely intertwined.
-Here, we report an experimental study of quench dynamics across the superfluid phase transition in a strongly interacting Fermi gas at unitarity, by ramping down the external trapping potential.
-The superfluid phase coherence is recorded, and several tens of vortices are found to be generated during the quench process.
-A universal growth dynamics is revealed that for different quenches, the experimental data of quasi-condensate collapse onto a single curve as a function of evolving time rescaled by characteristic coherence-formation time.
-Moreover, we find that for a wide range of quenches, the dependence of the vortex density on the quasi-condensate formation time, rather than the ramping time, is well described by the celebrated the Kibbble-Zurek mechanism.
-Our work paves the way to study the complex vortex dynamics in vortex turbulence systems.
+We report an experimental study of quench dynamics across the superfluid transition temperature $T_{\rm c}$ in a strongly interacting Fermi gas by ramping down the trapping potential.
+The nonzero quasi-condensate number $N_0$ at temperature significantly above $T_{\rm c}$ in the unitary and the BEC regimes reveals the pseudogap physics.
+Below $T_{\rm c}$, a rapid growth of $N_0$ is accompanied by spontaneous generation of tens of vortices.
+We observe a power law scaling of the vortex density versus the quasi-condensate formation time, consistent with the Kibble-Zurek theory.
+Our work provides an example of studying emerged many-body physics by quench dynamics and paves the way for studying the quantum turbulence in a strongly interacting Fermi gas.

-In pursuit of correlated quantum physics in strongly interacting Fermi gases, much effort has been devoted to the study of equilibrium phases and transitions~\cite{Bloch2008RoMP,Giorgini2008RoMP,Chin2010RoMP,Esslinger2010ARoCMP,Chen2014FoP,Mueller2017RoPiP}, where the BEC-BCS crossover~\cite{Bloch2008RoMP,Giorgini2008RoMP,Chin2010RoMP}, together with the high-temperature pseudo-gap physics~\cite{Chen2014FoP,Mueller2017RoPiP}, have been largely explored.
-This has shed light on the understanding of high-Tc superconductivity in strongly correlated cuperates~\cite{Timusk1999RoPiP,Lee2006RoMP,Lee2007RoPiP}, and also on the modeling of equation of states of dense neutron stars~\cite{GORDON1969N}.
-Of equal importance would be to probe the non-equilibrium dynamics across a superfluid transition, where the superfluid growth is closely connected to the generation of spontaneous vortices.
+In pursuit of correlated quantum physics in strongly interacting Fermi gases, great efforts have been devoted to studying equilibrium phases and transitions~\cite{Bloch2008RoMP,Giorgini2008RoMP,Chin2010RoMP,Esslinger2010ARoCMP,Chen2014FoP,Mueller2017RoPiP}.
+This has shed light on the understanding of high-$T_{\rm c}$ superconductivity~\cite{Timusk1999RoPiP,Lee2006RoMP,Lee2007RoPiP} and the modeling of equation of states of dense neutron stars~\cite{GORDON1969N}.
+Of equal importance would be to probe the non-equilibrium dynamics during a temperature quench across the superfluid transition temperature $T_c$, where the superfluid growth is closely connected to the generation of spontaneous vortices.

-The Kibble-Zurek (KZ) theory provides an appealing picture for such a dynamics~\cite{Kibble1976JoPAMaG,Zurek1985N}.
-Near a critical temperature $T_c$, the system has a diverging correlation length $\xi \! \sim \!
-(T-T_c)^{1/\nu}$ and relaxation time $\tau \! \sim \! \xi^{z}$, where $\nu$ and $z$ are respectively the static and dynamic critical exponents.
-As $T$ is cooled across $T_c$, isolated superfluid domains, having random relative phases, independently form and then merge to generate vortices at their boundaries.
-Eventually, with the annihilation of vortices and anti-vortices, a superfluid with global coherence is achieved.
-Under the condition that the temperature $T$ is linearly changed near $T_c$, the KZ theory predicts that the density $\rho_{v}$ of spontaneously generated vortices algebraically decays with the increases of quench rate $\tau_Q$ as $\rho_{v} \! \sim \! \tau_Q^{-\alpha_{\rm KZ}}$, with exponent $\alpha_{\rm KZ}$ determined by $\nu$ and $z$.